cogniqbharath-oss/-WBC-Training/README.md

 - `styles.css` – all layout, typography, and component styling.
 Uses CSS custom properties for colors and spacing, plus responsive grid layouts.

 ### Preview locally
-1. Run `python serve.py` from the repo root (uses Python's built-in HTTP server).
+1. Windows: double-click `serve.bat` or run `python serve.py` from PowerShell / CMD.
+(If you prefer the stdlib server, use `python -m http.server 8000`—note the module is `http.server`, not `http.serve`.)
 2. Visit `http://localhost:8000/`—the script serves `index.html` and the CSS automatically.

 ### Customising